rodneyosodo/bookish-rotary-phone-blog/Simulating_molecules_using_VQE.md

 By applying a parameterized circuit represented by U(0) to some state |U> the outputs is The estimate is optimized by a classical optimizer changing the parameters thus minimizinf the expectation value of This is the variational principle.
+> Hermitian matrix is equal to its own conjugate transpose